Free website audit · a plan and a fair price built around your business · no lock-in

 Bitwarden vs 1Password vs Proton Pass: the UK SMB password-manager guide (2026)

-The way most UK small businesses manage that is the same 3–4 passwords reused across everything, written in a Notes app on someone’s iPad.
-That’s the breach pattern behind a large share of the small-business incidents that end up as ICO enforcement notices.
+The way most UK small businesses manage that is the same 3 to 4 passwords reused across everything, written in a Notes app on someone’s iPad.
+That is the breach pattern behind a large share of the small-business incidents that end up as ICO enforcement notices.

-This piece compares the three password managers worth using if you’re a UK SMB that takes data residency + GDPR posture seriously: Bitwarden, 1Password, and Proton Pass.
+This piece compares the three password managers worth using if you are a UK SMB that takes data residency + GDPR posture seriously: Bitwarden, 1Password, and Proton Pass.

 The short version

-- Proton Pass — Swiss, fits perfectly with Proton Mail if you’re already on Proton’s stack, newer + still maturing.
+• Proton Pass, Swiss, fits perfectly with Proton Mail if you are already on Proton’s stack, newer + still maturing.
 Strong sovereignty posture; smaller feature set than the other two.

-If you take EU sovereignty seriously (a clinic, solicitors, school, or accountants holding regulated data), I’d narrow to Bitwarden or Proton Pass.
-Both clear the bar; 1Password doesn’t.
+If you take EU sovereignty seriously (a clinic, solicitors, school, or accountants holding regulated data), we would narrow to Bitwarden or Proton Pass.
+Both clear the bar; 1Password does not.

 The comparison matrix